rithvikjayaram/radiology-llm/README.md

 ##Workflow

-Information was extracted from websites like radiologyassistant.nl in the form of .md files with a markdown parser.
+Information was extracted from websites like radiologyassistant.nl in the form of .md using a markdown-crawler Python library.

 These .md files were parsed and useful data was extracted from all the .md files and stored in pdf format.